-We have been focusing our research primarily on the fatal polyglutamine disorder Machado-Joseph disease (MJD), also known as Spinocerebellar ataxia type 3 (SCA3).
+While we have been focusing our research primarily on the fatal polyglutamine disorder Machado-Joseph disease (MJD), also known as Spinocerebellar ataxia type 3 (SCA3), we are also interested in expanding our research programs to other neurodegenerative diseases.

 Our lab is currently interested in:

-- investigating mechanisms that regulate the abundance of the mutant ATXN3 gene products in MJD/SCA3.
+- Investigating mechanisms that regulate the abundance of the mutant ATXN3 gene products in MJD/SCA3.

-- developing therapeutic approaches for MJD/SCA3 and other polyglutamine diseases.
+- Developing therapeutic approaches for MJD/SCA3 and other polyglutamine diseases.

-- understanding the function of native and mutant polyglutamine proteins.
+- Understanding the function of native and mutant polyglutamine proteins.

 To conduct our research we use mouse models, control and disease human cell lines including human embryonic stem cells (hESCs) and induced pluripotent cells (iPSCs), human brain and retina tissues, drug and genetic screens, biochemistry, and molecular and cellular biology techniques.